parashar-lonewolf/ClimaChange_Claims/README.md

 * [Notebook with BiLSTM without claim classification](./BiLSTM_model_tagger.ipynb)

-This notebook has a functional models made using CRF as a proof of concept, since we havent annoatted enough data, the model files are also available for use in [Pickles](./Pickles) folder.
+This notebook has a functional models made using BiLSTM as a proof of concept, since we havent annoatted enough data, the model files are also available for use in [Pickles](./Pickles) folder.

 ## Political discourse network